 Figure 2(a) shows the hyperfine structure of the $5^2S{1/2} \rightarrow 5^2P{3/2}$ 87Rb transition as well as the required laser frequencies necessary to create a MOT.
 The closed $F_g = 2 \rightarrow F_e = 3$ transition is used as the cooling cycle.
-However, due to inaccuracies in the degree of circular polarisation in the cooling beam, it is possible for atoms to decay down to $F_g = 1$ ground state.
-In this case the atoms are now out of resonance with the cooling cycle and thus will no longer be cooled.
-To prevent this from occurring a second repumping laser is used to excite the atom to the $F_e = 2$ where it can decay to the $F_g = 1$ state and rejoin the cooling cycle.
-Therefore two separate extended cavity diode lasers (ECDL) are used to generate these frequencies.
-This laser configuration creates an output with a reduced linewidth and improved control of the laser at the expense of a slightly reduced output power.
-A schematic overview of the laser system can be seen in Figure 2(b) and a more detailed version is illustrated in Figure 2(c).
-A small portion of the cooling laser output power (1 mW) is sent to a Doppler-free saturated absorption spectroscopy (SAS) setup [9] where it is locked to the $F_g = 2 \rightarrow F_e = (1-3)$ crossover transition.
-The majority of the laser power is passed through an acousto-optical modulator (AOM) in a double pass configuration [10] shifting the frequency by a total on 120 MHz.
-The resultant laser frequency is thus 12 MHz red-detuning from the cooling transition which compensates for the Doppler shift experienced in the atoms frame of reference.
-Approximately 15 mW of this laser beam is then injected into a tapered amplifier (TA) creating an output power of up to 2 W. This power is split into the six cooling beams using a series of half wave-plates and polarisation beam splitters (PBS) as can be seen in Figure 2(c).
-These are coupled to polarisation maintaining (PM) optical fibres and sent directly to the vacuum chamber.
+However, due to inaccuracies in the degree of circular polarisation in the cooling beam, a small percentage of atoms can decay down to $F_g = 1$ ground state.
+Once the atoms are in this atomic state, they are out of resonance with the cooling cycle and thus will no longer be cooled.
+To prevent this from occurring a second repumping laser is used to excite the atom to the $F_e = 2$ state from where it can decay to the $F_g = 2$ state and rejoin the cooling cycle.
+Therefore two separate extended cavity diode lasers (ECDL) are used to generate these frequencies (MOGLabs, ECD001).
+The ECDL configuration provides an output with a reduced linewidth and improved control of the laser at the expense of a slightly reduced output power.
+A schematic overview of the laser system can be seen in

+Figure 2(b) and a more detailed version is illustrated in Figure 2(c).
+A small portion of the cooling laser output power (1 mW) is sent to a Doppler-free saturated absorption spectroscopy (SAS) setup [10] where it is locked to the $F_g = 2 \rightarrow F_e = (1-3)$ crossover transition.
+The majority of the laser power is passed through an acousto-optical modulator (AOM) (InterAction Corp, ATM Series) in a double pass configuration [11] shifting the frequency by a total of 120 MHz.
+The resultant laser frequency (labelled "MOT" in Figure 2(a)) is thus 12 MHz red-detuned from the cooling transition which compensates for the Doppler shift experienced in the atoms frame of reference.
+Approximately 15 mW of this laser beam is then injected into a tapered amplifier (TA) (Sacher Lasertechnik) creating an output power of up to 2 W. This power is split into the six cooling beams using a series of half waveplates and polarisation beam splitters (PBS) as can be seen in Figure 2(c).
+These are coupled to polarisation maintaining (PM) optical fibres (Thorlabs, P3-780PM-FC-5) and sent directly to the vacuum chamber.
 By adjusting the half wave-plates the powers coupled to each fibre can be varied.
-The repumping frequency is provided by a separate ECDL laser locked directly to the $F_g=1 \rightarrow F_e=2$ repumping transition using a Doppler-free SAS setup.
-The repumping power is coupled to PM fibre where it is also sent to the experimental setup.
+The repumping frequency is provided by a separate ECDL laser locked directly to the $F_g = 1 \rightarrow F_e = 2$ repumping transition using a Doppler-free SAS setup.
+The repumping power is also coupled to one of the MOT fibres and thus coproprogates with this beam.
+A small portion of both the cooling and repumping beams are sent to a Fabry-Perot cavity (FPC) for analysis of their relative frequencies and laser locking status.